UPDATE 2-Cricket-Test Series Sri Lanka v Pakistan scoreboard

-Aug 16 (Infostrada Sports) - Scoreboard at stumps on the third day in the second and final Test between Sri Lanka and Pakistan on Saturday in Colombo, Sri Lanka
+Aug 17 (Infostrada Sports) - Scoreboard at stumps on the fourth day in the second and final Test between Sri Lanka and Pakistan on Sunday in Colombo, Sri Lanka

 Sri Lanka 1st innings 320 (U. Tharanga 92; J. Khan 5-87)